extratone/bilge/drafts/Tilde.Town on iPhone with Blink Shell.md

 ## Chat

 The IRC client TildeTown uses is called [WeeChat](https://weechat.org) and - especially if it’s been as long for you as it had been for me - you might find (as I did) learning the ropes to be a bit dubitable.
 I’ve [duplicated the full User Guide](https://tilde.town/~extratone/manual/weechat/) for your consideration.
 I got stuck at the concept of switching buffers, so my Big Pro hint is to start off running `/buffer 1` followed by `help`.
 In order to display the chat even remotely readably in portrait mode on an iPhone, you’ll need to remove the buffer list by hiding it.
 (Try `/help bar` in the first buffer.)
-You’ll also need to zoom out a bit and set the display mode to `Cover` via the menus that appear with a *three-finger* tap anywhere on screen.
+You’ll also need to zoom out a bit and set the display mode to `Fill` via the menus that appear with a *three-finger* tap anywhere on screen.
 To achieve the look shown in the screenshot embedded above, you’ll need to hide a few things, but I’ll come back to those specific commands in a sec.

 Assuming you intend to stay connected to Town IRC *On The Go*, I’d advise always starting your intended chat window with mosh, which - through [a whole bunch of alchemy](https://docs.blink.sh/advanced/advanced-mosh) I’m incapable of understanding - establishes a much more flexible sort of connection that’s actually realistically dependable from within the uncertain world of a backgrounded iPhone app.
 Optionally, [the `geo` command](https://docs.blink.sh/advanced/advanced-ssh#persistent-ssh-connections-with-blink) can be used to force iOS into allowing Blink a more genuine background running state with `geo track`.
 Additionally, `geo current` displays a nicely-formatted set of location information:[^2]